-This is an unapologetic tribute to an amazing salad we enjoyed in February at a very special dinner party.
+This is an unapologetic tribute to an amazing salad we enjoyed in February at a very special dinner party here in Toronto.

 Toronto Life Magazine was co-hosting a ‘The Coolest Dinner Party Ever’ with Sonos, the home sound system company, at the home of Ken Hunt, publisher and gracious host, along with his wife.
 It was going to be a stellar evening of music, lovely Beach setting, and stimulating company with fellow foodie and music lovers.
 The evening would be in the good hands of Franco Stalteri, founder of CB Wine Program and dinner experiences via Charlie’s Burgers, and his team; Patrick Kriss of renowned Alo Restaurant in downtown Toronto, and Afrim Pristine, of one of my favourite spots in Toronto, The Cheese Boutique.
 Together they would feed a curated crowd a most memorable 13 course meal.

 Toronto Life put out the call to see who would want cherished seats at that dinner.
 They received hundreds of emails from across the GTA.
 And guess what… Jim and I were among those invited!